smartshare-labs/django-serverless/README.md

 2. Source it: `source venv/bin/activate`
 3. Install requirements: `pip install -U requirements.txt`

 Finally, to run tests: `python -m pytest tests` from the root directory.

+---

+### Creating and running database migrations

+Modify your models under sls_django, then:

+1. Run `python manage.py makemigrations` to create the migration scripts
+2. Run `python manage.py migrate` to apply those changes to your database